Better Performance, Cost Savings, Risk Control with our Solvers

 Building a good model is more work, since you have to specify decision variables, constraints, and an objective as well as quantified sources of uncertainty.
 But our software, Risk Solver Platform, makes this process a lot easier than just about any other alternative.
 Such models can be very difficult to solve -- but our software can apply the most powerful methods available to them.

 If your problem fits the descriptions above, and you're prepared to build an appropriate model, we believe our Solvers are the best choice you can find, anywhere in the world, even at prices many times higher than ours.
 Why?

 - We are the technology source in this area for some of the world's largest software companies.
 We developed both the Solver for optimization in Microsoft Excel, and the Extreme Speed feature - for high-speed simulation - in Oracle's Crystal Ball.
 We have an 18-year history of technology "firsts" in this field.

-- Our advanced Solvers are proven in use by nearly 200,000 people.
-We count over five thousand companies as customers, many of them Fortune 1000 and Global 2000 firms.
+- Our advanced Solvers are proven in use by over 500,000 people.
+We count over seven thousand companies as customers, many of them Fortune 1000 and Global 2000 firms.
 Our software is also the overwhelming favorite tool for teaching these methods to MBA students in a thousand universities worldwide.

 - More than any other vendor, we've made this technology easy to use by smart people who aren't specialists in "operations research" or "management science."
 Beyond software, we have the experience to help you build a model and get results quickly -- in a full consulting capacity if needed, but more often in a "coaching" role for model-builders in your company.